macabre-day/macabre-day/README.md

 **HI**
 --
 - my name is either airy or mika. call me either one i don't mind all that much
-- i am an airy hfjone c'link; i identify heavily with him !!
+- i am an airy hfjone c'link; i identify heavily with him    he is literally me
 - go my alts @ar0undthebend @rokealamp
 - most of the time i'm with my wife, @benevolent-day
 - i am incredibly c+h friendly. please come up to me and sit with me. i have what the kids would call 'cuddle comfort' i like being sat with